ebloch/big-todos/README.md

 Inspired by Leo Babauta's MITs (http://zenhabits.net/purpose-your-day-most-important-task/).

-It's a system I've been using for the past several years to get shit done.
+MITs is a system I've been using for the past several years to get shit done.

-I have a tradiontal bloated Todo process but I still found myself specifying MITs outside of this sytem.
+I use a traditional bloated Todo process for all the little things, but I like something clean and simple for my MITs outside.

-One day I thought wouldn't it be nice to just see these MITs big and in the browser, easily accesibly as a pinned tab in Chrome.
+One day I thought wouldn't it be nice to just see these MITs big and in the browser, easily accessible via a pinned tab in Chrome.

 Big Todo's was born.

 ## Skillz

-I've been  my mark-up and JS skils.
+I've been  my mark-up and JS skills.
 This isn't perfect but it works!

 ## How To

 It's pretty simple.
 Pull down the repo and open index.html in a browser.
 You're done.

-Have fun.
+## Have fun.

 Stay classy.

 EB